wwq5-code/BlindU/README.md

 We also collect these metric values and print them at the end of the code printing.

-5. To run the SMU on Adult, we can run
+5. To run the PriMU on Adult, we can run
 ```
 python /On_Adult/experiments_on_adult_for_AE.py
 ```